Frankalexej/wavln/README.md

 ## Data Preprocessing
 Two tasks: cut the audio according to annotation and organize information into an integrated file.
+- preproc_guide_extract.py: use it if you only want to exract the metadata but not touch the recordings

-1. preproc_seg.py: run this file and get the continuous recordings cut into phones
+1. preproc_seg.py: run this file and get the continuous recordings cut into phones or words
 2. preproc_guide_integrate.py: run and integrate the guide files into one large guideline
 3. preproc_guide_mod.py: run and make additional changes to the guide.
-You can self-define any change because this is post-hoc
-- preproc_guide_extract.py: use it if you only want to exract the metadata but not touch the recordings
-4. preproc_guide_addpath.py: add extra path combined from rec and idx.
-This will take around twice the size in storage but will save calculation time when loading dataset.
+You can self-define any change because this is post-hoc.
+Currently it includes "destress" (disregarding the stress markings) and "addpath" (add extra path combined from rec and idx.
+This will take around twice the size in storage but will save calculation time when loading dataset)
-5. preproc_guide_sepTVT.py: separate training, validation as well as test dataset.
+4. preproc_guide_sepTVT.py: separate training, validation as well as test dataset.
 This will make sure any speaker (not only segments) is only in one of the sets.